utrains/terraform_job_preparation/README.md

 }
 ```

-- **Explicit Dependencies** - `depends_on` **Argument**: You can explicitly define dependencies using the `depends_on` argument.
+- **k.
+Explicit Dependencies** - `depends_on` **Argument**: You can explicitly define dependencies using the `depends_on` argument.
 This is useful when you want to enforce a specific order of creation that Terraform might not infer automatically.

 ```
 resource "aws_instance" "utrains_ec2" {